Gioia3022/DevOps-Project-G-A/README.md

 #### 7.4 Prometheus and/or Grafana Usage

-Since we were not able to install Istio it was not possible to do the monitoring the otherwise comand would have been the following:
+Since we were not able to install Istio it was not possible to do the monitoring.
+Otherwise command would have been the following:

 Either: